gsastraw/Semantic-Caching-Demo/README.md

 CONFIDENCE_THRESHOLD=0.10
 DATABASE_PATH=./data/cache.db
 ```
 CONFIDENCE_THRESHOLD is the maximum vector distance at which two responses can be considered semantically similar.
-Lower value = more semantically similar
+Lower value = more semantically similar.

-This setting configures how semantically similar responses should be when fetching from the cache.
+This setting configures how semantically similar responses should be when fetching from the cache, from 0-1 (corresponds to cosine distance)

 Inside Docker, `DATABASE_PATH=./data/cache.db` resolves to `/app/data/cache.db`, and `/app/data` is backed by the `sqlite` Docker volume.